 4) Use keywords or codes

 Using keywords for questions and answers is one of the efficient tips for exam preparation.
 Sometimes the answers have many points and it’s difficult to remember each of them.
 At such times, use codes or keywords.

 While studying use a highlighter or a pencil and keep marking all the important keywords.
 Before exams, just glance through those keywords or codes and you will be all set.

-According to a Programme for International Student Assessment (PISA) result of 2015, out of 71 countries that participated US ranked an unimpressive 38th in math and 24th in science across 15 year olds.
+According to a Programme for International Student Assessment (PISA) result of 2015, out of 71 countries that participated the US ranked an unimpressive 38th in math and 24th in science across 15-year-olds.

 Also, try solving past year board question papers (set the time limit and solve it like you are writing your actual exam) to get an idea of your performance.
 You can either evaluate it yourself (preferable as it will help you know your level) or ask someone else to evaluate it for you.

 Yes!
 This is important.